Custom Application Development and the Concept of DevOps

 What exactly is DevOps?

-DevOps is a cultural phenomenon where engineers from operations and development collaborate to ensure faster delivery of service.
+DevOps is a cultural phenomenon where engineers from operations and developers collaborate to ensure faster delivery of service.
 The collaboration is continued throughout the service lifecycle, with both departments making use of the same tools and techniques.

 DevOps focuses on how the work is carried out more than the process itself.
 It ensures a smooth flow of communication between different teams such as development, administration, quality assurance, leadership, security, and others involved in the service lifecycle.
 The goal of all these teams is the same despite their different working styles.

 The shift in culture and mindset is a key part of succeeding with DevOps.
-Teams are equipped with multiple skillsets to ensure new skills are merged with the old for faster deployment of services.
+Teams are equipped with multiple skill sets to ensure new skills are merged with the old for faster deployment of services.
 For example, a software program sent to the QA team may be sent back to the development team with a list of bugs.
 The development team, in turn, may accuse the QA team of not testing properly.
 This back and forth costs the company time and money.
 If both teams are trained in at least the basics of each other’s skills, the job would be completed faster and would help to ensure respect and courtesy between departments.

 Here, it is essential to understand what works for the business as a whole, not just for a single department.
 Therefore, the responsibility of the success or failure of a service lies with all involved.
-Irrespective of the team and technology involved, all are equally responsible for the delivery of the service.
+Irrespective of the team and the technology involved, all are equally responsible for the delivery of the service.

 The present and future of DevOps